peopledoc/septentrion/README.md

 [Django-North](https://github.com/peopledoc/django-north) is a tool to manage migrations in Django, without using the core Django migrations.

-`west` is a attempt to implement the same mechanics, without having a Django project.
+`west` is an attempt to implement the same mechanics, without having a Django project.

 ## Requirements

 This project would only work for Postgresql databases 9.6+.
 We aim to be compatible with Python 2.7+ and Python 3+.

 ## Install

-at the moment, there's no proper release on PyPI.
+At the moment, there are no proper releases on PyPI.
 As a consequence, you'll have to clone this repository locally and install it via:

 ```sh
 pip install -e .